Which of the following best describes the central dogma of molecu... | Channels for Pearson+

 1

-Understand the central dogma of molecular biology: It describes the flow of genetic information within a biological system, specifically how genetic information is expressed as proteins.
+Understand the central dogma of molecular biology: It describes the flow of genetic information within a biological system, specifically from DNA to RNA to protein.

 Recall the key processes involved: (1) Transcription, where DNA is used as a template to synthesize RNA, and (2) Translation, where RNA is used as a template to synthesize proteins.